Visigoths: Reign of Alaric I

 The new emperor, Theodosius I, made peace with the rebels, and this peace held essentially unbroken until Theodosius died in 395.
 In that year, the Visigoths' most famous king, Alaric I, made a bid for the throne, but controversy and intrigue erupted between the East and West, as General Stilicho tried to maintain his position in the empire.
-Theodosius was succeeded by his incompetent sons: Arcadius in the east and Honorius in the west.
+Theodosius was succeeded by his sons: Arcadius in the east and Honorius in the west.
 In 397, Alaric was named military commander of the eastern Illyrian prefecture by Arcadius.

 Over the next 15 years, an uneasy peace was broken by occasional conflicts between Alaric and the powerful Germanic generals who commanded the Roman armies in the east and west, wielding the real power of the empire.
 Finally, after the western general Stilicho was executed by Honorius in 408 and the Roman legions massacred the families of thousands of barbarian soldiers who were trying to assimilate into the Roman empire, Alaric decided to march on Rome.
 After two defeats in Northern Italy and a siege of Rome ended by a negotiated pay-off, Alaric was cheated by another Roman faction.
 He resolved to cut the city off by capturing its port.
 On August 24, 410, however, Alaric's troops entered Rome through the Salarian Gate, and sacked the city.
 However, Rome, while still the official capital, was no longer the de facto seat of the government of the Western Roman Empire.
 From the late 370s up to 402, Milan was the seat of government, but after the siege of Milan the Imperial Court moved to Ravenna in 402.
 Honorius visited Rome often, and after his death in 423 the emperors resided mostly there.
 Rome's fall severely shook the Empire's confidence, especially in the West.
 Loaded with booty, Alaric and the Visigoths extracted as much as they could with the intention of leaving Italy from Basilicata to northern Africa.
 Alaric died before the disembarkation and was buried supposedly near the ruins of Croton.
 He was succeeded by his wife's brother.